mtzfactory/nango/Readme.md

 ⭐  Like Nango?
 Follow our development by starring us here on GitHub ⭐

 -   Understand Nango with the [Architecture](https://docs.nango.dev/architecture)
+-   Check some examples in the [examples folder](https://github.com/NangoHQ/nango/tree/main/examples)
 -   Please share your feedback on the [Slack community](https://nango.dev/slack)!